Employment Outside of Cornell

 As a J-1 exchange visitor, you can only work at Cornell University in the position named on your DS-2019 form.
 Substantial off-campus employment is not allowed.

-Any off-campus work must be approved by the Office of Global Learning.
+Any off-campus work must be approved by International Services.
 The activity must be related to the objectives of your J-1 exchange visitor program and may not delay its completion.
 You will need a letter of permission from us before you begin.

 How can I obtain a letter of permission?